mcgivrer/fromClassToGame/docs/chapters/23-adding-lights.md

 - an ambient one, all the scene is lighted by this one,
 - a Spherical one, displaying a simple rounded point of light with a specific size,
-- a Conic light like a spot, to render fake suspended light, or some light project.
+- a Conic light like a spot, to renderer fake suspended light, or some light project.

 ## The LightObject class